-Graduate students have access to Barnes & Noble College online bookstore to purchase or rent most required textbooks.
+Graduate students have access to Barnes & Noble College online bookstore at https://bncvirtual.com/morningside to purchase or rent most required textbooks.
 However, students are not required to use Barnes & Noble College and may purchase their textbooks from other vendors.
+Textbook vouchers may be available to students, see section on Student Financial Planning, Textbook Vouchers.